webcaetano/jinx/README.md

 Compiled currently on GulpJS it making easily to create news plugins and features.

 ### Features
-- :heavy_check_mark: require() & modules.exports for load modules from NPM like in nodejs, browserify, webpack.
+- :heavy_check_mark: CommonJS-style require() & modules.exports for load modules from NPM like in nodejs, browserify, webpack.
 - :heavy_check_mark: IDE Free.
 Work on your favorite text editor.
 - :heavy_check_mark: browser development, with livercompiler and liverload.
 - :heavy_check_mark: Ready to Code.
 No need to start with [package -> public class -> public funciton].